mskpairprogrammer/desktop_auto/README.md

 ## 🤖 AI Provider Configuration

 The system supports multiple AI providers that can be used independently or together for comprehensive analysis.
+It also supports Google AI Studio (Gemini) for consensus logic and advanced HTML report generation.

 ### Supported AI Providers